Chicago Style Workout 30: General Rules of Alphabetizing

 10 Downing Street [alphabetized as ten downing street]

-7. If many numerals occur in an index, they may be listed together in numerical order at the beginning of the index, before the As.
+7. If many numerals occur in an index, they may be listed together in numerical order at the beginning of the index (before the A entries).

 Churchill, Winston: as anti-Fascist, 369; on Curzon line, 348, 379; and de Gaulle, 544n4

-10. It’s fine to use numerical order for some subentries, even if other entries in the same index (but not the same entry) are alphabetized.
+10. It’s acceptable to use numerical order for subentries in certain entries, even if other entries in the same index (but not the same entry) are alphabetized.

 Photo: Brig.
-Gen Garret Harencak, 509th Bomb Wing Commander, uses the elliptical machine.
-U.S. Air Force photo by Airman 1st Class Stephen Linch.
+Gen Garret Harencak, 509th Bomb Wing Commander, using an elliptical machine.
+US Air Force photo by Airman 1st Class Stephen Linch.

 Please see our commenting policy.